 In south Guwahati, water supply in the west zone is financed under the Jawaharlal Nehru National Urban Renewal Mission (JNNURM), and the proposed ADB assistance is for the south-east zone.
 In addition to Guwahati, Dibrugarh also suffers from prolonged local flooding during the annual monsoon due mainly to poor drainage.
 Because of the lack of sewerage and inadequate SWM much of the areas in the two cities drainage system becomes choked and severely polluted with untreated wastewater.

-||Improved and sustainable urban services in selected project cities in Assam (synchronized with the MFF's DMF outcome).|
+|Impact||Improved and sustainable urban services in selected project cities in Assam (synchronized with the MFF's DMF outcome).|

-||Efficient and improved pre-distribution water supply infrastructure in Guwahati, and drainage and solid waste management in Dibrugarh (consolidated MFF's DMF outputs)|
+|Description of Outcome||Efficient and improved pre-distribution water supply infrastructure in Guwahati, and drainage and solid waste management in Dibrugarh (consolidated MFF's DMF outputs)|

 |Progress Toward Outcome||

 The loan became effective on 25 March 2012.
-Project management consultants (PMC) and design and supervision consultants (DSC) were already mobilized and fully operational.
-Two awarded contracts for Guwahati water supply had to be terminated due to poor performance of the contractor.
-The terminated contracts are being rebid and is currently under bid evaluation.
-One package for Dibrugarh drainage has been awarded and works are currently under progress.
-The packages for Dibrugarh solid waste management are currently under procurement.
+Project management consultant(PMC) and design and supervision consultants (DSC) were mobilized and were fully operational.
+However, the contract with PMC was mutually agreed to be closed in Q4 of 2016.
+Two awarded contracts for Guwahati water supply had to be terminated due to poor performance of the contractor in Dec 2015.
+The terminated contracts were repackaged into three packages and were rebid.
+2 Contracts for construction of water reservoirs and 1 for transmission mains at Guwahati had been awarded in Aug/Sep 2016.

 |Description of Project Outputs||